xbeat/Machine-Learning/README.md

 Sequence-to-Sequence (Seq2Seq) models are a type of neural network architecture designed to transform an input sequence into an output sequence.
 They are particularly useful for tasks like machine translation, text summarization, and speech recognition.

+## Retrieval-Augmented Generation Python Practical Examples

+Introduction to RAG Architecture

+Retrieval-Augmented Generation (RAG) combines traditional language models with an external knowledge base to generate more accurate and factual responses.
+The architecture consists of two main components: a retriever that fetches relevant documents and a generator that produces the final output.

 ## Comparing Statistical Distances for Detecting Data Drift

 Understanding Statistical Distances for Data Drift